paultbarrett/diy-dsp-preamp/README.md

 ### Alsa setup

-We use two alsa loop devices (see note #2 in [Config 1: pipewire/jacktrip](#config-1-pipewirejacktrip)).
+Two alsa loop devices are used (see note #2 in [Config 1: pipewire/jacktrip](#config-1-pipewirejacktrip)).

 As root:

 ```
 echo "snd-aloop.conf" > /etc/modules-load.d/snd-aloop.conf
-# we use two loopbacks - one for LMS/squeezelite, one for pipewire/jack
+# use two loopbacks - one for LMS/squeezelite, one for pipewire/jack
 echo "options snd-aloop index=0,1 enable=1,1 pcm_substreams=1,1 " \
     "id=\"Loopback0\",\"Loopback1\" > /etc/modprobe.d/snd-aloop.conf
 ```

-Since we play stereo content on the first two channels of alsa loopback and an intermittent LFE tone on the 3rd, we need a bit more work to "present" the loopback device to playing apps as individual, standalone PCMs (as playing to the loopback directly from both apps won't work).
+Since stereo content is played on the first two channels of alsa loopback and an intermittent LFE tone on the 3rd, a bit more work is required to "present" the loopback device to playing apps as individual, standalone PCMs (as playing to the loopback directly from both apps won't work).
 Note: CamillaDSP captures the whole loopback so no need for any custom configuration on the "capture side".